“The only way out is through it – what does that really mean?

 - It’s like walking into a forest and getting lost.
 If you don’t panic and have the right mindset you will find your way through it and be a more capable person because of it.

 How It Works: While you may want to look for a “way out” of a dissatisfying situation, that’s not how it works.
-There is no way out, no escape hatch where you can run away to escape from something.
+There is no way out, no escape hatch where you can run away from something.
 That’s just one of the challenges you came here to overcome.
 The first step is the most difficult.
 It will feel intimidating at first, which is why your first reaction will be to find a way out or a way around it.
 This uncomfortable situation presented itself precisely when you were the most capable of overcoming it.
 This whole setup was planned before you got here.
 This is your test, your shining hour.
-So, don’t cheat yourself by avoiding it causing you to compromise and live a life of compounding regrets. ~ Linda Deir
+So, don’t cheat yourself by avoiding it, causing you to compromise and live a life of compounding regrets. ~ Linda Deir

 A mix of Spirituality and Unexpected Psychology … Linda Deir Transition Coach … guidance from “those” who know you best!